2nd Amendment rights continue to erode

 A fee for your constitutional rights?
 On top of unlawful gun control.

-What if half of your population stated they were ok with the other half of the population having their rights for unlawful search and seizure be suspended unless they paid a tax and had the state come view all of their records, or look through their home?
+What if half of your population stated they were ok with the other half of the population having their rights for unlawful search and seizure be suspended unless they paid a tax and had the state come to view all of their records or look through their home?

 The creeping of unlawful regulations is happening now

-This is something that is coming, the creeping of unlawful regulations and we as firearms owners need to address this head on.
-I have already contacted my state representatives, national reps and have chipped in money to help with the legal fund to go after this law.
-I know that the “slippery slope” is an often-mentioned term, but we can easily see how laws like this have gone in CA and in other countries like Canada, Australia and New Zealand.
+This is something that is coming, the creeping of unlawful regulations, and we as firearms owners need to address this head-on.
+I have already contacted my state representatives, and national reps and have chipped in money to help with the legal fund to go after this law.
+I know that the “slippery slope” is an often-mentioned term, but we can easily see how laws like this have gone in CA and in other countries like Canada, Australia, and New Zealand.
 Stand up, vote with your time and money.